Grubb Parsons: Under Howard Grubb

 The Melbourne and Vienna telescopes substantially enhanced the reputation of the company, leading to numerous orders for new telescopes.
 Some of the largest constructed in this period included a 24 in for the private observatory of William Edward Wilson (1881, Daramona House, Ireland); a 19 in heliostat for the Smithsonian Astrophysical Observatory (1890, Washington DC, USA); and the 28 in refractor at the Royal Observatory, Greenwich (1893, still the largest refractor in the UK).
 In 1887 Grubb's firm built seven identical astrographs for the international Carte du Ciel project; the 13 inch refracting telescopes were designed to produce uniform photographic plates.
 In 1896 they produced a 30 in reflector for the Royal Observatory, Greenwich.
 The company produced an 18/24-inch double refractor for the Royal Observatory, Cape of Good Hope (South Africa, 1897) and a copy for the Radcliffe Observatory (Oxford, 1901).

 After the submarine periscope was invented in 1902, Howard Grubb patented several improvements to their design.
 The Grubb factory began manufacturing the new instruments, which became their primary business by 1914.
-During the First World War, most British submarines were equipped with a periscope built by Grubb; following 1916 Easter Rising in Dublin, the periscope workshop was moved to St Albans in 1918 for security.
+During the First World War, most British submarines were equipped with a periscope built by Grubb; following the 1916 Easter Rising in Dublin, the periscope workshop was moved to St Albans in 1918 for better security.
 When the military contracts ended and peace returned in 1919, the company struggled to return to profitability.
 Howard Grubb, then in his 70s, attempted to revive the sale of large telescopes but the company began to lose money.
 Several telescopes had been delayed or not completed due to the war, such as a 24 in reflector for the National Astronomical Observatory of Chile (Santiago), which had been ordered in 1909, partially constructed in 1913, but was not operational until 1925.